The qualifying time for boston marathon participation is not easy.

 Some of the best runners in the world go as far as 30 miles for long runs in preparing for their goal races.

-My goal for the marathon distance is no different then someone seeking to earn a qualifying time for Boston Marathon acceptance.
+My goal for the marathon distance is no different than someone seeking to earn a qualifying time for Boston Marathon acceptance.

-You have to work to gradually build your body’s ability to hold faster paces for very long periods of time to get to a point where race pace no longer looks impossible, but attainable.
+You have to work to gradually build your body’s ability to hold faster paces for long periods of time.

 Stop and review how you have been conducting your training in the past.